gamercade-io/gamercade_console/README.md

 - Adjust sprite sheet/image importing for sheets versus single images
     - Add "Sprite Sheet Import", same as sprite import, but adds a new one with width/height etc
 - Add General Functionliaty
-    - Save a rom in memory to use while exporting?
     - "Local Test Game" functionality
 - Palette Editor
     - Rename Palettes Button Functionality